ObbyGH/Stock-Visualisation-App/README.md

 - Allows for viewing of any stock.
 - Change settings (e.g change the period of time used for the graph, graph style, graph type)

 Uses yfinance and mplfinance libraries.
-To use input "pip install yfinance mplfinance" into command prompt
+To download these, input "pip install yfinance mplfinance" into command prompt